Cranberry & Brie Tartines

 Interested in other ideas?

-Try the combinations below that feature a few of our breads and partner products:- Smoked ham & weis cheddar on the Country Loaf
+Try the combinations below that feature a few of our other breads and partner products:- Smoked ham & weis cheddar on the Country Loaf

 -